robertkarl/yabc/README.md

 total proceeds for above transactions: 16643
 ```

-An adhoc format is supported for non-exchange transactions like mining and purchases.
+An adhoc CSV format is supported for non-exchange transactions like mining and purchases.

-yabc also includes a set of HTTP endpoints that store data more permanently in
+yabc also includes a set of HTTP endpoints that allow for storing data more
-a database, sqlite by default.
+permanently in a database, sqlite by default.
+Postgres as a backend is also supported.

 # TODO